AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 The file publisher owns the intellectual property in policy-protected files, which Document Security protects.

-You can use policy-protected files whether you are internal or external to the file publisher's organization. .Document Security must recognize you to open policy-protected files.
+You can use policy-protected files whether you are internal or external to the file publisher's organization.
+Document Security must recognize you to open policy-protected files.
 It must do so through LDAP/Active Directory.
 Or, it must do so as a local user for LiveCycle/AEM forms on JEE, or by registering after an invitation.

 If you receive a policy-protected file and don't have a Document Security account, contact the sender for assistance.
 Similarly, if you receive an invitation to register, reach out to the sender for help.

 ### Working with policy-protected files in Microsoft&reg; Office {#working-with-policy-protected-files-in-microsoft-office}

-Document Security Extension for Microsoft&reg; Office restricts certain Word, Excel, and PowerPoint functionality to protect the file publisher's intellectual property.
+The Document Security Extension for Microsoft&reg; Office restricts certain Word, Excel, and PowerPoint functionality to protect the file publisher's intellectual property.
 If you do not have permission to change the file, you cannot save modifications to it.

 If you are working with a policy-protected file, some product features may not be available or may not work as usual.
 If an unprotected file is open, most features are enabled, except those features that let you import or copy content from a policy-protected file without copy or export permissions.